QB Myles Brennan out against Alabama this Saturday, Coach O says

 BATON ROUGE - Coach Ed Orgeron says starting quarterback Myles Brennan is out Saturday.

 Coach O announced Monday that Brennan will not play against the Crimson Tide on Saturday.
-Brennan has missed LSU's last two games with a lower back injury.
+Brennan has missed LSU's last two games with a lower body injury.

 Orgeron says there are talks that Brennan could miss the rest of the season.